What Effect Might User Behavior Information Have on Page Ranking

 - The second page, which is linked to from the first page, was visited 30 times over the past month, with 10 of those 30 visits coming from Germany

 - The third page, which is linked to by the first two pages, was visited 4 times over the past month

 Under a term-based search ranking approach, the pages might be organized based on how frequently the search query term (“weather”) shows up on each page.
 The second page includes three occurrences of the term “weather,” so it would show up first.
 The third page has “weather” in it twice so that it would be ranked second.
 The first page only has one occurrence of “weather,” so it would be listed last.

 Under a link-based search ranking method, the pages might be listed based upon the number of other documents that link to those documents.
 Since the third page is linked to the other two pages, it would be first.
 The second page is only linked to by one other page so that it would be listed second.
 Our first page would be listed last because it has no links to it.

 Under a usage information-based ranking approach, the pages might be ranked differently.

 Looking just at a raw visit frequency, the pages might be organized into the following order: first page (40 visits), second page (30 visits), and third page (4 visits).

 If those raw visit frequency numbers are refined to filter out automated agents and to assign double weight to visits from Germany, the order of the pages might change to the second page (effectively 40 visits, since the 10 from Germany count double), first page (effectively 25 visits after filtering out the 15 visits from automated agents), and the third page (effectively 4 visits).

 The user behavior information might be combined with either or both the IR scores and the link scores.

-We don’t know if Google is now incorporating user behavior data such as frequency of visitors or numbers of visitors into how they rank pages, but it wouldn’t be surprising if they are (as part of Panda, or independently of it), or will be in the future.
+We don’t know if Google is now incorporating user behavior data such as visitors’ frequency or numbers into how they rank pages.
+Still, it wouldn’t be surprising if they are (as part of Panda, or independently of it) or will be in the future.